QUICK NOTE: This collection contains DIY reading nooks for kids (window reading nook) and photos of complete reading corner ideas.

 Pick a spot where you want to place repurposed cushions, an oversized pillow or a comfy bean bag for your young reader.
 Make one of the walls stand out by painting with a contrasting colour, or simply add a texture.
 If you don’t mind spending a little extra time on the project, then add a few bookshelves around the reading area.
 Look for appealing wall decals by browsing through one of your local home improvement stores.
 For more encouraging decal ideas, check online on Etsy and Amazon.
 The nice thing about the simplified setup is that you can involve your children.
 Working on home projects together improves family bonding, teaches youngsters new skills, boosts creativity and confidence in their own abilities.

-Canopy and Tent Reading Nook Ideas For Kids
+Canopy Reading Nook Ideas For Boys & Girls

 Papasans Reading Nook Ideas For Kids